Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-05-15-Jupyter_Notebook.md

+---
+layout: post
+title: What is the jupyter notebook of python
+subtitle: I will let you know how to install jupyter and use it.
+category: Python
+tags: [language, python]
+permalink: /2017/05/15/Jupyter_Notebook/
+bigimg:
+  - "/img/Image/BigImages/carmel.jpg" : "Carmel-by-the-Sea, CA (2016)"
+---

-I saw [a cetain site](http://pinkwink.kr/815) about explaining how to draw the vectors with matplotlib of python.
+I saw [a certain site](http://pinkwink.kr/815) about explaining how to draw the vectors with matplotlib of python.

 and while I was reading the [above site](http://pinkwink.kr/815), Fortunately, I found [Jupyter notebook](http://jupyter.org/) that is web application for python interpreter.